-As sales tax management and nexus becomes more and more complex, our MyWorks Sync users continue to turn to popular sales tax automation platforms - which help reduce the time/effort spent manually managing sales tax rates in WooCommerce by automatically calculating the exact sales tax value for each order as it's placed - based on the user's shipping address.
+As sales tax management and nexus in the United States becomes more and more complex, our MyWorks Sync users continue to turn to popular sales tax automation platforms - which help reduce the time/effort spent manually managing sales tax rates in WooCommerce by automatically calculating the exact sales tax value for each order as it's placed - based on the user's shipping address.

-Examples of these sales tax automation platforms are WooCommerce Automated Sales Tax, Avalara Avatax, TaxJar and Taxify.
+These sales tax automation platforms include WooCommerce Automated Sales Tax, Avalara Avatax, TaxJar and Taxify.

 Our WooCommerce Sync for QuickBooks Desktop is compatible with any of these automated tax calculation systems.
 We'll automatically sync the tax charged on the order into QuickBooks Desktop as we sync the order.